Tap the text to show or hide reading controls.

 “Kind of hurtful—you saw me get strangled too, Gyu-yeon.”

 Gyu-yeon’s back looked particularly solid today.
-He thought seeing someone’s back was a sad thing, but perhaps seeing it like this wasn’t so bad.
+He thought seeing someone’s back was a very sad thing, but perhaps seeing it like this wasn’t so bad.
 Naru was genuinely moved that Gyu-yeon had come looking for him and was holding him.

 “You didn’t strangle him first, did you?”